cgidzinski/VPS-Start-Guide/README.md

 EC2 Connection
 --------------------------------
+Windows
-1. If Windows + PuTTY run PuTTYgen to create a putty version of you key pair (Load key.pem, save as key.ppk)
+1. Run PuTTYgen to create a putty version of you key (Load key.pem, save as key.ppk)
 2. Input ubuntu@ElasticIPAddress as Host Name and under Connection>SSH>Auth Browse for the key.ppk
 3. Save and connect

+Linux
+1. ssh -i test.pem ubuntu@ElasticIPAddress

 FTP Setup
 --------------------------------